appsmithorg/appsmith-docs/website/docs/packages/reference/package.md

 - To access JS module data in the query module, create input parameters and use them inside the query, like `{{inputs.id}}`.
 You can pass parameters at runtime using `run()`, like `{{ updateLogin.run({ id: user.id }) }}`.

 - To access app data in the query module, create input parameters and use them inside the query.
 Pass data from the module instance on the app side.
+See [Module Instance](/packages/reference/query-module).